innobead/kubefire/README.md

 kubefire cluster create demo
 ```

-## Installing Prerequisites
+## Installing or Update Prerequisites

 To be able to run kubefire commands w/o issues like node/cluster management, there are some prerequisites to have.
-Please run `kubefire install` command with root permission (or sudo without password) to have these prerequisites via the below steps.
+Please run `kubefire install` command with root permission (or sudo without password) to install or update these prerequisites via the below steps.

 - Check virtualization supported
 - Install necessary components including runc, containerd, CNI plugins, and Ignite